ernesto27/system-design/videostream/tutorial/tutorial.md

 - Go - https://go.dev/doc/install
 - AWS CLI - https://aws.amazon.com/cli/

-We need to create and account on AWS in order to follow this tutorial,
+We need to create an account in AWS in order to follow this tutorial,
 Our services, API will use golang, so we need that on our machine.
 We use docker to create our images,  that images will be upload to ECR,  and run on ECS and Lambda services.
 Besides we will create most of the AWS resources using the web dashboard,  we must install the AWS cli to upload the docker image.

 # Create user on AWS IAM

-We need to create a user on our AWS account, this user will have an access key and a secret key that we will need later to connect to the AWS services that we will create,  also we should limit the permissions and acces to this user to only the services that they need, this is very important for security reasons and for prevent any unwanted action on our account.
+We need to create an user for this tutorial in AWS, this user will have an ACCESS KEY and a SECRET KEY that we will need later to connect to the AWS services that required our project,  also we should limit the permissions and acces to this user to the specifics services that we need, this is very important for security reasons and for prevent any unwanted action on our account.

 On the search box of AWS dashboard search for IAM and click on the first option that appears.

-On Access management sidebar click on user section,  after that click on Create User button on main dashboard section.
+On IAM section go to.

+**Sidebar -> Access management -> Users -> Add user**

-On name put a name "aws-tutorail" or anything you want is not important at this point, after click on Next.
+On name put a name "aws-tutorial" or anything you want is not important at this point, after click on Next.

 We now need to add the permissions that this user will have, we are going to add manually this settings, so check that option on the dasboard.